jorisvink/sanctum/README.md

 # Sanctum

 "Thee packets that are chosen needeth not fear purgatory, for thee shall be safe with my blessing.
-Confess thy sins and moveth into heaven."
+Confess thy sins and thy shall enter the heavens."

 Sanctum 1:1